fqhank/fengqianhan.github.io/_pages/cv.md

 Honors
 ======
-* Special Scholarship for Postgraduate Students of Peking University 2023
+* Special Scholarship for Postgraduate Students of Peking University, 2023
-* Study Merit Scholarship of Beihang University 2020 2021
+* Study Merit Scholarship of Beihang University, 2020/21
-* Subject Competition Scholarship of Beihang University 2019 2020 2021
+* Subject Competition Scholarship of Beihang University, 2019/20/21
-* Outstanding Freshman Scholarship of Beihang University 2018
+* Outstanding Freshman Scholarship of Beihang University, 2018

 Service and leadership
 ======
 * Currently serve as the Vice president of the Graduate Association of the school.